Pelikantapeten/p3-dad-jokes/README.md

 Currently working to solve the bugs in this list.
 They will be moved to the Bugs during development section when they are solved.

- - On the end screens: If an integer or float value is entered the application crashes.

 - Users can submit even if they haven’t entered a text or a name.

- - Application crashes if enter is pressed without a value in the end screens.

  [Back to top](#dad-jokes)